You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.

 Plenty of people have lost weight by fasting all day and eating one big meal at night, and there’s no good reason why you can’t do the same.

-However, eating once a day isn’t for everyone, and it’s certainly not for me.
-Simply reducing the size of your feeding window offers many of the same benefits of eating once a day, but without some of the downsides.
+However, the OMAD diet isn’t for everyone, and it’s certainly not for me.
+Simply reducing the size of your feeding window offers many of the same benefits of eating one meal a day, but without some of the downsides.

 SEE ALSO: THE FLAT BELLY CHEAT SHEET